 As of 2014, as stated in “Honoring the Truth, Reconciling for the Future, Summary of the Final report of the TRC (July 23, 2015) in addition to the office in British Columbia, vital statistics offices in Alberta, Nova Scotia, Ontario, Saskatchewan, Yukon, and Nunavut had responded to the Commission’s request for records for the National Residential School Student Death Register.

-The National Centre for Truth and Reconciliation revealed the names of 2,800 children who died in residential schools in a ceremony in Gatineau, Quebec.
+Sept.
+30, 2019: CTV News – The National Centre for Truth and Reconciliation revealed the names of 2,800 children who died in residential schools in a ceremony in Gatineau, Quebec.
 A 50-metre long blood red cloth bearing the names of each child and the schools they attended was unfurled and carried through a crowd of Indigenous children, elders and chiefs, residential school survivors and others.
 Ry Moran NCTR Director, says an additional 1,600 also died but remain unnamed.
 There were also many hundred who simply vanished, undocumented in any records so far uncovered.
 (Toronto Star).
 In total, 4,037 Indigenous children are listed in the Memorial Register:

 |# of Deaths||Description|

-|365||additional names added to memorial register after additional investigation|
+|365||Additional names added to memorial register after additional investigation|

-|1,242||known to have passed away but whose names are not yet known|
+|1,242||Known to have passed away but whose names are not yet known|

 Brandon Indian Residential School: Brandon, Manitoba

 Aug.
-28, 2018 – the unmarked graves of 51 children who died at the Brandon Indian Residential School are physically located on a Recreational Vehicle (RV) campsite that now owns the former school property.
+28, 2018 – The unmarked graves of 51 children who died at the Brandon Indian Residential School are physically located on a Recreational Vehicle (RV) campsite that now owns the former school property.